Unix Skills

 ../bar.text

-The dot-dot syntax can be very useful in relative pathnames, to refer to a file that is related via an ancestor (say an uncle, or a second cousin, once removed).
+The dot-dot syntax can be very useful in relative pathnames, to address a file that is related via an ancestor (say an uncle, or a second cousin, once removed).

 ~/